A large majority of the people I work with tell me that they are addicted to chocolate.

 The cacao ceremony was very powerful for all of us in our own way.

-One the final day of the retreat, one of the participants said to me, “This week has been a lot of fun activities.
-When my husband and I signed up, we thought it was for a week of life-coaching.
+On the final day of the retreat, one of the participants said to me, “This week has been a lot of fun activities.
+When my husband and I signed up, we thought it was for a week of life coaching.
 We would have NEVER signed up if we knew this was going to be about fun and connecting with each other, and playing with other people.
 But, I’m so grateful we did this.
 We need to do more of this.”

-Cacao taught me that we need to work hard, play just as hard, and connect with other human beings (including our ancestors) because it won’t be long before we will be the shadows for future generations to come.
+Cacao taught me that we need to work hard, play just as hard, and connect with other human beings (especially our ancestors) because it won’t be long before we become the shadows standing behind future generations.

 Some recipes and articles on this site may contain affiliate links to products we trust and love.
 The money received helps keep this website and all of its healthful and delicious content FREE to the public.